KSVI

 KSVI (channel 6) is a television station in Billings, Montana, United States, affiliated with ABC.
+Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus).
 It is owned by Nexstar Media Group, which provides certain services to Hardin-licensed Fox affiliate KHMT (channel 4) under joint sales and shared services agreements with Mission Broadcasting.
-Both stations share studios on South 24th Street West in Billings, while KSVI's transmitter is located on Old Hardin Road east-northeast of the city.
+The two stations share studios on South 24th Street West in Billings; KSVI's transmitter is located on Old Hardin Road east-northeast of the city.

+Mid-Rivers Communications (based in Circle, Montana) carries KSVI on cable in Glendive, Montana (the smallest DMA in the U.S. according to Nielsen), as that market has no local ABC affiliate of its own.

 KSVI's programming is relayed on translator station K25BP-D (channel 25) in Billings, in areas where KSVI's signal is poor.
 It can also be seen in Miles City on K16DH-D (channel 16), and in Howard on K32MN-D (channel 32).